 Malečková Kateřina

-She studied teaching Czech and French at Masaryk University in Brno (2003) and didactics of French as a foreign language at Aix-Marseille Université (2020).
-Since 2011, she has been working as a Czech language and culture lecturer abroad (Lycée Daudet in Nîmes, Université Paris-Sorbonne, Czech and Slovak School of Sydney, Aix-Marseille Université), and in 2017/2018 she also taught in Prague (ÚJOP, Meta).
-She is interested in the education of bilingual students and leads methodological seminars for teachers for the association Czech School Without Borders and participates in the creation of a language Olympiad.
+She studied teaching Czech and French at Masaryk University in Brno (2003) and didactics of French as a foreign language at Aix-Marseille University (2020).
+Since 2011, she has been working as a Czech language and culture lecturer abroad (Lycée Daudet in Nîmes, Université Paris-Sorbonne, Czech and Slovak School of Sydney, Aix-Marseille University).
+In 2017/2018, she also taught in Prague (ÚJOP, Meta).
+She is interested in the education of bilingual students and leads methodological seminars for teachers for the association Česká škola bez hranic (Czech School Without Borders) and participates in the creation of language olympics.
 She always looks forward to inspiring meetings with LŠSS students and mutual language and cultural enrichment.

 Náměstníková Světlana

-I graduated in Czech Language Teaching for Foreigners at the Faculty of Arts, Charles University.
-I have been teaching Czech as a foreign language since 2007.
-I have worked as a lecturer in programs such as Czech Studies, ÚBS for Ukraine, and LŠSS 2022.
-I am confident that regular attendance and completing homework assignments are the guarantee of students’ progress.
+She graduated in Teaching Czech Language to Foreigners at the Faculty of Arts, Charles University.
+She has been teaching Czech as a foreign language since 2007.
+She has worked as a lecturer in programs such as Czech Studies, Institute of Czech Studies (ÚBS) for Ukraine, and LŠSS 2022.
+She is confident that regular attendance and completing homework assignments are the guarantee of students’ progress.

 Pastoukhovitch Elena